Esri/arcgis-runtime-samples-android/java/arcgis-vectortiledlayer-url/README.md

 ## How to use the sample

-Use the drop down menu to load different vector tile basemaps.
+Use the navigation menu to load different vector tile basemaps.

 ## How it works